Hostinger VPS Hosting

 In your DNS manager (Cloudflare, Namecheap, etc.):

-• Create an A record
+1. Create a new A record

-• Value: your Contabo VPS IP address
+3. Value: your Contabo VPS IP address

-• TTL: Auto (or 300 seconds)
+4. TTL: Auto or 300 seconds

 apt update && apt install -y caddy

-Edit the Caddy config:
+Edit the Caddy configuration:

 nano /etc/caddy/Caddyfile